tcopeland/pippi/README.md

 # Add this to your project's Gemfile:
 gem 'pippi', :path => "../pippi"
 # Run 'bundle', see some output
-# then run Pippi on one of your files, in this case, some_file_to_run.rb, and exercise it with Foo.new.bar:
+# then run Pippi on your code and exercise it with MyClass.new.exercise_some_code:
-bundle exec pippi some_file_to_run.rb SelectFollowedByCompact Foo.new.bar out.txt
+bundle exec ruby -rpippi/auto_runner -e "MyClass.new.exercise_some_code"
 ```

 ## Ideas for other problems to detect: